 When are hiking permits for the Inca Trail available for 2026?

-Inca Trail hiking permits are released in October each year for hikes beginning the following January 1.
 Every year, so far, they released permits in batches over the course of several days in October for the following year.
-For 2026, Inca Trail hiking permits are released from Oct 27 to Nov 4, 2025.
+For 2026, Inca Trail hiking permits were supposed to be released from Oct 27 to Nov 4, 2025.
+But that didn't happen.
+They finally released 2026 Inca Trail hiking permits on November 17, 2026.

 In 2024, park authorities made one of the biggest changes I've seen affecting all the routes through the Machu Picchu national park.
 They created 10 new one-way circuits that began on June 1, 2024.
 When did they announce this monumental change?
 Around May 15, 2024.
 That's right.
 Two weeks notice.
 Thousands of people had carefully selected and purchased their entry tickets on the old routes starting in January 2024.
 The only way to make the transition to the 10 new circuits was to be very lenient with the desires of the travelers holding the old entry tickets.
 So even though the Machu Picchu park rangers and gate angents were instructed to show leniency when visitors with the old tickets showed up at the gate, visitors were not informed in advance that they could pretty much (within reason) ask for anything and it would be granted.
 Many travelers worried about something they didn't need to worry about, while others went into what I call a condor tailspin.
 The launch of the new circuits at Machu Picchu was another public relations setback..